nick-roberson/fastapi-gen/README.md

 There is a script that works for the example in the `builder/scripts/create_restaurant_app_data.py` file.
 You can use a method similar to that in order to create and insert fake data.

+Once that is done you can just copy the contents of the files into postman and submit them to the create many endpoints of the FastAPI service.